choria-legacy/marionette-collective/website/simplerpc/agents.md

          :url         => "http://projects.puppetlabs.com/projects/mcollective-plugins/wiki",
          :timeout     => 60

-action "echo", description "Echos back any message it receives" do input :msg,
+action "echo", :description "Echos back any message it receives" do input :msg,
          :prompt      => "Service Name",
          :description => "The service to get the status for",